 Bonito Tuna and Guindilla Peppers Sandwiches

 Bonito Tuna and Spanish Olives Tapa

+Animosity toward anchovies is endemic, thanks to the prevalence of poor quality examples cursing supermarket shelves.
+THESE ANCHOVIES ARE THE ANTIDOTE.
 Premium Cantabrian anchovies from the waters of northern Spain, wild-caught via sustainable fishing techniques and delivered fresh to the factory, presalted, cured in a "salmuera" brine of water, fat, and sea salt, and ultimately hand filleted and packed in olive oil.
-Cantabrian anchovies are renowned for their quality, meaty fillets ranging from reddish brown to light caramel with flavor that is the ideal balance of oil, sea salt, and fish; nothing...
+Cantabrian anchovies are prized for their quality, meaty...
 View full product details

 The clams that go into these tins are so sought-after we've had difficulty keeping them in stock.
 Why?
 Because of the transportive nature of the highest quality food, that's why.
 Donostia Foods Clams in Brine (almejas al natural), produced in Galicia in northwest Spain are plump clams picked from the sea and carefully cooked and packed in only water and salt to retain the flavors of the fresh catch.
 Serve...
 View full product details